gieddy660/Snek_multiplayer/README.md

 ### Server

 The server is the object that directly communicates with the client.
-It serves as a bridge between the engine (and therefore also the sneks that it contains) and therefore contains methods for generating and providing answers to the client requests.
+It serves as a bridge between the engine (and therefore also the sneks that it contains) and the players, and therefore contains methods for generating and providing answers to the client requests.
 These methods are *private* (meaning their names start with two underscores) and shouldn't be accessed or modified.
 For most users there should be no need to subclass from Server, as server implementations are provided inside the `servers.py` module.

 Servers have the following attributes and methods: